 On his first trip abroad, Adrian Kenny observes that the signs are in one language only.
 There is no need for translation: there is nothing behind.
 Not so in his suburban childhood and adolescence, where Mayo is behind Dublin, poor fields behind bourgeois drawing rooms, wildness behind authority.
-Attached to both, his attempts to reconcile them take him from close certainty to total collapse in the year of change – America 1968.
+Attached to both, the attempts of Adrian Kenny to reconcile them take him from close certainty to total collapse in the year of change – America 1968.

 “What was it all for?” his father asks.

 “It’s like the end of the Aeneid,” whispers his friend.